South Jersey Divorce Lawyers

 - Tax Refunds;

 - Personal Injury Awards; and

-Equitable distribution requires the court to identify marital assets, value the marital assets, and distribute those assets in accordance with the statutory factors set forth in the New Jersey equitable distribution statute.
+New Jersey Family Court judges have broad discretion and authority to equitably distribute marital property in an action for divorce.
+In doing so, the court will identify all marital property (and debts) subject to equitable distribution, assign a value to the marital property, and equitably distribute the property in accordance with the New Jersey equitable distribution statute.
 New Jersey divorce law requires the court to use the same method to equitably distribute marital debts.
 The New Jersey equitable distribution statute requires the court to consider more than economic facts in the distribution of marital property.
 Some of the factors a court must consider under the equitable distribution statute include:

 - The duration of the marriage or civil union;

 - The age and health of the parties;

 - Income and assets each brought to the marriage or civil union;

 - The marital standard of living during the marriage or civil union;

 - The existence of any agreements between the parties concerning the distribution of marital property;

 - The parties’ respective economic circumstances at the time of distribution;